Do I need an export licence?

-- Any items with potential military application; and
+- Any items with specifically designed or modified for military application; and

-Dual-use items which could have civil or military applications, such as nuclear technology, chemicals and engineering products.
+Dual-use items which have civil and potential military applications, such as nuclear technology, certain chemicals, and engineering products.

 How can I identify if my research or teaching involves controlled items?

 - Always start by searching for your items on the UK Control Lists using the ECO Goods Checker.
-Choosing the right search terms is essential: Use a variety of short and simple search terms rather than longer phrases.
-We highly recommend reading the ECO Goods Checker Example Searches.
+Choosing the right search terms is essential: it is usually best to use a variety of short and simple search terms rather than longer phrases, to ensure that relvant entries are not missed.
+We strongly recommend reading the ECO Goods Checker Example Searches.

-- If in doubt, you may contact the Research Office or ask the ECJU to help you find your items on the UK Control Lists by emailing firstname.lastname@example.org or telephoning 020 7215 4594.
+- If in doubt, you should contact the Research Office for assistance and advice in the first instance.
+The ECJU also offers the means to help you find your items on the UK Strategic Export Control Lists and can be contacted by emailing email@example.com or telephoning 020 7215 4594.

 Subjects most affected by Export Controls